-~ 2 x monthly (Thursdays 4:00 p.m.)
+~ 2 x monthly (various days and times)

-The second year professional issues seminar is an opportunity for students to discuss professional issues as they prepare to graduate at the end of their 2nd year.
+The second-year professional issues seminar is an opportunity for students to discuss professional issues as they prepare to graduate at the end of their 2nd year.
 The intent of the seminar is to a forum to discuss pertinent and timely topics regarding professional practice.
-The seminar covers such topics as an overview of the professional societies (NSGC, ABGC, ACGC, AGCPD, ABMG, ACMG, ASHG), billing & reimbursement for genetic services, writing effective resumes, tips on interviewing and negotiating for genetic counseling positions, developing effective talks & slide presentations, examining nontraditional roles in genetic counseling, aspects of clinical supervision and preparing for their first genetic counseling position.
+The seminar covers such topics as an overview of the professional societies (NSGC, ABGC, ACGC, AGCPD, ABMG, ACMG, ASHG), billing & reimbursement for genetic services, writing effective resumes, tips on interviewing and negotiating for genetic counseling positions, developing effective talks & slide presentations, examining non-traditional roles in genetic counseling, aspects of clinical supervision and preparing for their first genetic counseling position.